-All PBL assessment forms are completed online and can be accessed via this link: www.onlinepare.net.
+All Practice Based Learning assessment forms are completed online and can be accessed via this link: www.onlinepare.net

 Students must pass all placements in order to pass the course.
 Failure of a placement means that the student must undertake the full placement again, usually at a different location.
 It is important that Clinical Educators do not pass a student if they feel that they should fail.
 It is the role of the Visiting Tutor to support Clinical Educators to make this decision and discuss this with the student.